vippsas/vipps-checkout/vipps-checkout-api-quick-start.md

 ## Before you begin

-This document covers the quick steps for getting started with the Vipps Checkout API.
+This document covers the quick steps for getting started with the Checkout API.
 You must have already signed up as an organization with Vipps MobilePay and have your test credentials from the merchant portal, as described in the [Getting started guide](https://developer.vippsmobilepay.com/docs/getting-started).